Part of DIALOGUES 2017: a thought-provoking series of seminars on governance in Muslim contexts

-The Governance Programme at the Aga Khan University's Institute for the Study of Muslim Civilisations is hosting Governance and Academic Freedom in Turkey and Hungary in the last seminar of its 2017 Dialogues Series.
+The Governance Programme at the Aga Khan University's Institute for the Study of Muslim Civilisations is hosting Governance and Public Health in Early Nineteenth-Century Egypt in the fourth seminar of its 2017 Dialogues Series.

 Institute for the Study of Muslim Civilisations